Meet Our Professional Learning Specialists

 Elizabeth Mc Anally

 A Philadelphia educator since 1991, Elizabeth (Beth) has served as a general/choral music educator and teacher/leader at Fairhill Elementary and Wilson Middle School, and as a Consulting Teacher supporting new teachers in our district.
 She holds degrees from Nazareth College, Columbia University Teachers College, and Holy Family University.
 Her published work includes curriculum materials, articles in peer reviewed journals, and texts about middle school school general music and urban music education.
 In her “spare” time she consults for area arts organizations, and has been privileged to speak at a variety of state and national conferences.
 She is very passionate about providing the highest quality instruction for our city’s children and meaningful supports for teachers.
+Her work in the Office of Teaching and Learning includes #teachPHL, Induction, New Hire Orientation, and other initiatives related to Impactful professional development for teachers.
 Beth’s certifications include: Music K-12, Middle Years English, and Principal K-12.

 Emily began her career in education teaching English abroad before returning home to Philadelphia in 2007 as a Philadelphia Corps member.
 Emily taught middle school math and science for six years in Philadelphia public and charter schools before transitioning to school leadership as an Assistant Principal of Instruction.
 In this role, Emily supported students and teachers in grades K-8 across a variety of content areas.
 For the last two years, Emily has worked as a Math Counts Specialist with Carnegie Learning to support mathematics instruction in Philadelphia public schools.
 She is passionate about collaborating with school leaders and teachers to ensure high quality, engaging learning experiences for students and is excited to return to the School District of Philadelphia as a Professional Learning Specialist.
 Emily has a bachelor’s degree from Haverford College and a master’s degree in Education from the University of Pennsylvania.
 Her certifications include: PA Administrative Level I – PreK-12, Instructional II – Mid-level Mathematics 6-9, Instructional II – General Science 7-12.